-Prior to resident move-in, Residence Life and Facilities Operations will conduct an inspection of each student room and note any damages, or missing items.
+Prior to resident move-in, Residence Life and Housing and Facilities Operations will conduct an inspection of each student room and note any damages or missing items.
 Resident Assistants are familiar with the general condition of their assigned building and rooms.
-Students are responsible to report any new damage to their Resident Assistant.
-If a resident fails to report damage, the staff will assume that the damage occurred purposefully, and the student(s) of that room are accepting financial responsibility for the damages.
+Students are responsible for reporting any new damage to their Resident Assistant.
+If a resident fails to report damage, the staff will assume that the damage occurred purposefully, and the student(s) of that room will accept financial responsibility for the damage documented.
 Students must report room/building concerns within 12 hours of a damage occurrence.

 Residence Life & Housing and Facilities Operations keeps an electronic record of room conditions and furniture inventories.
 These exist to protect students from damages they are not responsible for, including ordinary wear and tear.
-Students are able to submit work order requests through the Residence Life & Housing housing portal.
-These work orders alert maintenance personnel to new problems in a particular room or within the building.
+Students are able to submit work order requests through a RoyalSync form.
+These work orders are reviewed by Residence Life and Housing and alert maintenance personnel to new problems in a particular room or within a building.

-An incoming resident student is required to pay a \$200 room-damage deposit.
-The room-damage deposit will be paid by each student upon assuming residency and will be refunded in full (or in part if any claims are made against the fee) upon the student's graduation or approved withdrawal from the housing system.
-An additional \$200 room-damage deposit must be paid by a resident student each time she or he is responsible for damages in the residences totaling more than \$200.
+An incoming resident student is required to pay a \$200 room damage deposit.
+The room damage deposit will be paid by each student upon assuming residency and will be refunded in full (or in part if any claims are made against the fee) upon the student's graduation or approved withdrawal from the housing system.
+An additional \$200 room damage deposit must be paid by a resident student each time they are found responsible for damages in the residences totaling more than \$200.